 Computing Facilities

 Primary data analysis for most projects is performed on investigators' personal computers (Mac OS X, Linux, and Windows) or our computational cluster.
-In addition, the MIC provides support infrastructure for specialized data processing needs, consisting of a variety of Unix and Linux systems and networked printers.
-All machines are networked to the hospital wide Ethernet.
-On-line data storage is provided by a TrueNAS file server, accessible via SMB and NFS, totaling ~500 TB, Pegasus RAIDs directly connected to Osirix MD DICOM servers totaling ~75 TB, and Orthanc and XNAT servers backed by the TrueNAS.
-Backups are made daily to a secondary offsite TrueNAS system.
+In addition, the MIC provides support infrastructure for specialized data processing needs, consisting of a variety of Linux systems and networked printers.
+All machines are networked to the hospital wide Ethernet or WiFi.
+Data storage is provided by an iXsystems Truenas file server, accessible via SMB and NFS, totaling ~1.5 PB; primary image storage is via Orthanc and XNAT servers.
+Backups are made daily to a similar Truenas file server, offsite at the Marlborough Data Center.

 Offsite Clusters